abdi208/Pong/README.md

 5.Player 2's controls are the left-side arrow to move UP and the right-side Arrow to move down.

-Conditions for Winning the game.
+Conditions for Winning the game:

 If the ball crosses the left side of the gameboard 1 point is awarded to player 2 and a message will display showing that player 2 has scored a point.